 Configure SQL Server 2017 container images on Docker

-This topic explains how to configure and use the mssql-server-linux container image with Docker.
+This article explains how to configure and use the mssql-server-linux container image with Docker.
 This image consists of SQL Server running on Linux based on Ubuntu 16.04.
 It can be used with the Docker Engine 1.8+ on Linux or on Docker for Mac/Windows.

 Pull and run the container image